 Speak Up is the disclosure of information which relates to suspected wrongdoing, unethical conduct or dangers connected to work or the Noventiq business.
 The aim of this policy is to ensure that employees or any third parties acting on behalf of Noventiq can raise concerns about any suspected wrongdoing or unethical conduct without fear of reprisals.

-It applies to all Noventiq employees operating at any level of the organisation and in any country across the world, as well as all third parties acting on behalf of Noventiq including suppliers, secondees, advisors, agency workers, contractors and other companies.
+This policy applies to all Noventiq employees operating at any level of the organisation and in any country across the world, as well as all third parties acting on behalf of Noventiq including suppliers, secondees, advisors, agency workers, contractors and other companies.

-What sort of things should be reported?
+3. Sort of things that should be reported

 You should report any potential breach of the Corporate Ethics and Compliance Code or any other Noventiq company policy or the law.
 There are many examples of potential activities which may relate to suspected wrongdoing or dangers connected to work and these may include: